rust-lang/google-summer-of-code/README.md

 - Idea discussion
 - [rustc_codegen_gcc](https://rust-lang.zulipchat.com/#narrow/channel/386786-rustc-codegen-gcc/)

-### Layout-handling-for-the-automatic-differentiation-feature
+### ABI/Layout handling for the automatic differentiation feature

 **Description**

 Over the last year, support for automatic differentiation ('autodiff') was added to the Rust compiler.
-The autodiff tool which we are using (Enzyme) operates on LLVM-IR, which is the intermediate representation of code, used by LLVM.
+The autodiff tool which we are using ([Enzyme](https://enzyme.mit.edu/)) operates on LLVM-IR, which is the intermediate representation of code, used by LLVM.
 LLVM is the default backend of the Rust compiler.
-Unfortunately, two layout related problems limit it's usability.
+Unfortunately, two layout related problems limit its usability.

 A) The Rust compiler has a set of ABI optimizations which can improve performance, but make it harder for autodiff to work.
 An example is the function `fn foo(a: f32, b: f32) -> f32`, which the compiler might optimize to `fn foo(x: i64) -> f32`.
 While this is fine from an LLVM perspective, it makes it hard for Enzyme, the LLVM based autodiff tool.